hoffmangroup/segtools/doc/segtools.rst

 >>> from segtools import length_distribution
 >>> length_distribution.main(["-opt", "ARG"])

-The ommands and corresponding modules are as follows:
+The commands and corresponding modules are as follows:

 ======================  ====================
 Command (segtools-...)
 Module